Deforestation-free soy: still far from reality

 Legal deforestation and conversion

 The European feed sector currently promotes a stepwise approach to responsible soy in Europe, trying to achieve legal compliance.
-Instead of setting the bar to zero deforestation, the sector first focuses on banning illegal deforestation.
+Instead of setting the bar to deforestation-free, the sector first focuses on banning illegal deforestation.
 The IUCN NL report 'An analysis of existing laws on forest protection in the main soy producing countries in Latin America' shows what legal compliance means for protecting forests and ecosystems in the main Latin American countries of origin for European soy: Brazil, Argentina and Paraguay.

 ‘While the forest and environmental laws offer some protection indeed, still more than 110 million hectares can be legally deforested for soy, beef production or other in Brazil, Argentina, and Paraguay,’ says Marianne Hilders, senior expert at IUCN NL.
 The impact on nature by legal conversion is even higher if we consider other ecosystems, such as grassland and wetlands.
 ‘A focus on achieving no illegal deforestation may therefore be time and money lost in the context of the climate and zero deforestation challenges’.